jdhao/blog_source/nifty_nvim_techniques_s8.md

 # Execute a macro in several lines.

-Macros are a powerful way to edit texts with similar structures.
+Macro is a powerful way to edit texts with similar structures.
 To execute a macro on several lines, we can use a line range if the lines are continuous.
-For example, execute macro `a` from line 10 to 15, use:
+For example, execute macro `a` for line 10 to 15, use:

 ```vim
 10,15normal! @a
 ```

-Or we can visually select the lines we want to execute the macro, and run the following command (note that if you select these lines, and then press `:`, Nvim will insert `'<,'>` automatically):
+Or we can visually select the lines, and run the following command (note that if you select these lines, and then press `:`, Nvim will insert `'<,'>` automatically):

 ```vim
 :'<,'>normal! @a
 ```

-To only execute a macro on lines matching a certain pattern, use the following command:
+To execute a macro only on lines matching a certain pattern, run the following
+command:

 ```vim
 :g/pattern/normal! @a